isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">JOURNEY</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
                     JOURNEY is a Singapore brand that represents the creative talents of people with intellectual disabilities.
-Through this platform, the artwo<br>
+Through this platform, the artworks of special needs artists from TOUCH Community Services are recognised.<br>
                     <a href="https://www.lazada.sg/products/journey-cushion-cover-45cm-x-45cm-i1908050291-s10196544130.html">Purchase Now</a>
                 </p>
             </div>